How to Dry Baseboards After Water Damage

 - Recurring moisture patterns

-Initial Steps to Begin Drying Baseboards
+First Steps to Dry Wet Baseboards

 Remove Standing Water Immediately